nico-ig/UDP-Video-Streaming/README.md

   timeout for the socket expires.
-* When a client loses connection to the server, the other clients in the group are not notified. notified of the connection lost of the client.
+* When a client loses connection to the server, the other clients in the group are not notified.
 * The handshake phase has an overhead in the packets send and in the retries when the client can't bind to the same port as the server.
 * It works only for IPv4 addresses.